dhadka/stockpile/README.md

 ## Actions

-### Configuring
+### Configuring the Actions

 Stockpile is a "bring your own storage" solution.
 Therefore, you are responsible for creating and maintaining the cloud storage account as well as all costs associated with operating the storage account.
-To security configure Stockpile to use your storage account, first create secrets with the required connection information.
+To securely configure Stockpile to use your storage account, first create secrets with the required connection information.
 Then, pass the secret to Stockpile as an environment variable.
 For example, we could set the `SAS_TOKEN` environment variable as follows: